markjprice/cs10dotnet6/errata.md

 1. Run the console application.
 2. Note the output showing which database provider you chose to use.

-### If you are using SQLite and Visual Studio 2022
+### If you are using SQLite with Visual Studio 2022

 If you are using **SQLite** with **Visual Studio 2022**, then you need to ensure that the `Northwind.db` file is in the correct folder.
 The compiled application executes in